Bhusansamal/Film/README.md

-# Mo-Vix
+# Movix

-**Mo-Vix** is a web application built with React JS that utilizes the TMDB (The Movie Database) API to provide information on movies and TV shows.
+**Movix** is a web application built with React JS that utilizes the TMDB (The Movie Database) API to provide information on movies and TV shows.
 The app features a sleek interface and offers a range of functionalities to help users discover and explore film and television content.

 ## Features
 - **Movie and TV Show Data**: Fetch detailed information on movies and TV shows, including ratings, genres, and overviews.